MauroAndretta/AIFootballPredictions/README.md

 - **`train_models.py`**: Trains machine learning models, performs hyperparameter tuning, and saves the best models.
 - **`acquire_next_matches.py`**: Acquires the next football matches data, updates team names using a mapping file, and saves the results to a JSON file.
 - **`make_predictions.py`**: Uses the trained models to predict outcomes for upcoming matches and formats the results into a readable txt message.

+**Note**: it is suggested to avoid path error, to execute all the scripts in the root folder.

 ## Setup and Installation